ynput/ayon-documentation/website/docs/dev_event_system.md

 The event system allows users to query events based on their attributes, such as topic, project, user and so on.

-Querying is available using GraphQL
+Querying is available using GraphQL API.

 ### Enroll

+Enroll endpoint is used by services to